govuk-one-login/authentication-frontend/journey-map/README.md

 ## Using the map

-You should be able to pan and zoom using the mouse and scroll wheel, as well as viewing the differences when a CRI is marked as disabled, or a particular feature flag is enabled.
+You should be able to pan and zoom using the mouse and scroll wheel.

-N.B. for clarity, the map only displays states that are accessible via preconfigured entry states.
+The options header provides controls over which routes are displayed.

 ## Implementation